shiyis/politics-doc/index.md

 </div>
 {: .fs-4 .fw-700}

 Sometimes a piece of political discourse could be very complicated and hard to decipher.
-And often human interpretation tends to be subjective and biased" (Chilton, 2004; van Dijk, 2000).
+And often human interpretation tends to be subjective and biased (Chilton, 2004; van Dijk, 2000).

 <div class="text-center">
 Important Context